-This Annual Report for calendar year 2017 is intended to demonstrate satisfactory compliance with the Annual Reporting obligation of the District per the Consent Decree entered on January 6, 2014.

-In addition to the above, the District would like to note that it is in compliance with Section II, Paragraph 5 of the Consent Decree, which requires the District to transmit copies of the Consent Decree to its officers, employees, and agents, as well as to CSO municipalities and its contractors.
-Letters were transmitted to all of the parties and a copy of the Consent Decree has been posted on the District's website.
-Language regarding the Consent Decree continues to be included in all contracts where the required work may impact the ability of the District to comply with the terms and conditions of the Consent Decree.
+- 1. Status of Design and Construction Activities (Consent Decree Section This Annual Report for calendar year 2018 is intended to demonstrate V) and Reservoir Mining Progress for Thornton Composite and McCook satisfactory compliance with the Annual Reporting obligation of the Reservoirs.
+District per the Consent Decree entered on January 6, 2014. - 2.
+Combined Sewer Overflow (CSO) Quarterly Discharge Reports In addition to the above, the District would like to note that it is in submitted to the Illinois Environmental Protection Agency (IEPA) for compliance with Section II, Paragraph 5 of the Consent Decree, which calendar year 2018. requires the District to transmit copies of the Consent Decree to its officers, employees, and agents, as well as to CSO municipalities and its 3.
+2018 Water Quality Data for Waterway Systems within the District's contractors.
+Letters were transmitted to all of the parties and a copy of Jurisdiction. the Consent Decree has been posted on the District's website.
+Language regarding the Consent Decree continues to be included in all contracts where the required work may impact the ability of the District to comply 18 and Appendix B). with the terms and conditions of the Consent Decree. - 4.
+Record of Floatable Control Activities (Consent Decree Paragraph - 5.
+Green Infrastructure (GI) Activities (Consent Decree Section V of Appendix E).